raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_5.md

 Let's start with atmospheric pressure.
 Our standard [Weather Station pressure sensor](https://www.raspberrypi.org/learning/sensing-the-weather/lesson-9/worksheet/) records value in Pascals (Pa), and Weather Underground wants to receive this data in inches.
 If you search for how to convert between the two units, you may become confused, as there are several different ways of using inches in connection with pressure readings: pounds per square inch, inches of water, air, and mercury.
 The last one in that list, inches of mercury, is the most common and that's the one Weather Underground wants.

 Let's define a Python function to perform the conversion.
+Open a new Python file with Idle (or your favourite Python IDE) and save it into /home/pi as WU-upload.py.

 [[[generic-python-simple-functions]]]